coderefinery/workshop-intro/livestream.md

 - **Setup:** Check [installation instructions](https://coderefinery.github.io/installation/)

-## Collaborative document - our connection
+## Collaborative notes document - our connection

 > It’s OK to just watch, but we encourage you to try exercises, ask questions, and share experiences.